Players Era Festival

 The Players Era Festival is an American early-season college basketball tournament.
-The tournament takes place in Paradise, Nevada, with games being played at MGM Grand Garden Arena, during the Thanksgiving week.
-A title sponsor has not been announced, but the tournament was created to give each team at least $1 million toward each team's Name, Image and Likeness (NIL).
-The tournament played its edition during the 2024–25 NCAA Division I men's basketball season.
+The tournament takes place in Las Vegas, Nevada, with games being played at Michelob Ultra Arena and T-Mobile Arena during the Thanksgiving week.
+The tournament was created to give at least $1 million toward each team's name, image and likeness (NIL).
+The inaugural edition was played during the men's basketball season in 2024.
+A womens's tournament was created in 2025.

+History

 In August 2024, the NCAA sent out a memo reiterating that players could not be directly compensated for participating in an MTE, even if the money was routed through a collective.
 EverWonder claimed that players would participate in sponsorship opportunities on behalf of the event that would allow for NIL compensation, with this compensation being described in agreements between EverWonder and the schools' NIL collectives, but not in the agreements between EverWonder and the schools themselves.

 The following month, a financial representative for the event informed Sportico that an announcement would be made soon for the sponsor and TV partner.
 The publication questioned the event's prospective profitability, as other MTEs bring in between $1–3 million, far below the potential amount needed to make the event profitable.

-On December 16, 2024, it was announced there will be an inaugural Players Era Women's Championship in 2025, which will take place over three days during Thanksgiving week in Las Vegas.
-The women's iteration will coincide with the men's tournament.
+On December 16, 2024, it was announced there will be an inaugural Players Era Women's Championship in 2025, which featured four teams and took place over three days during Thanksgiving week in Las Vegas.
+The women's iteration coincided with the men's tournament, which featured 16 teams.
+The men had a Swiss-system tournament, with the team with the best record and largest point differential crowned champion.

-Men's

-2024

-On October 22, 2024, it was announced that the 2024 Players Era Festival will now feature a Players Era Championship Day on the final day of the festival where a tournament champion will be crowned.
-Each group will be ranked first through fourth, and after head-to-head record, seeding will be determined by total point differential in group games (capped at 20 points per game), then total points scored and fewest points allowed.
-The top seeds from each division will face off in the championship game, with the rest of the standings filling out the third, fifth and seventh-place matchups.
+On November 24, 2025, the Big 12 Conference announced a five-year deal to take a 15% equity stake in the Players Era Festival, along with a minimum guarantee from annual revenues and the Big 12 receiving eight bids to the Players Era tournament upon expansion.
+In May 2026, it was announced ESPN held the broadcasting rights moving forward and that the men’s field would feature 24 total teams.
+There would be an 8-team tournament on November 16 and a separate 16-team tournament on November 24, with each championship going back to a bracketed elimination event.